 - → Information on the local entity

-- → Detailed information on each material category of controlled transactions in which the entity is involved, including a functional analysis of each, an indication of the most appropriate transfer pricing method (including which party is selected as the 'tested party') and the application of that method.
+- → Detailed information on each material category of controlled transactions in which the entity is involved, including a functional analysis of each, an indication of the most appropriate transfer pricing method (including which party is selected as the 'tested party') and the implementation of that method.

 - → Financial information

 Some of the information to be provided in the local file might be also contained in the master file.
-In those cases, the guidance in the BEPS Action 13 Report recommends that the taxpayer should be allowed to cross reference to the information contained in the master file.
+In those cases, the guidance in the BEPS Action 13 Report recommends that the taxpayer should be allowed to cross reference the information to the master file.